grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Bucket index disabled

-At startup **store-gateways** iterate over the entire long-term storage bucket to discover blocks for all tenants and download the `meta.json` and index-header for each block.
+At startup **store-gateways** iterate over the entire long-term storage to discover blocks to download the `meta.json` and index-header for each block, skipping blocks that don't belong to users in their shard.
 During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

-While running, store-gateways periodically re-scan the long-term storage bucket to discover new blocks (uploaded by the [ingesters]({{< relref "./ingester.md" >}}) and [compactor]({{< relref "./compactor.md" >}})) and blocks marked for deletion or fully deleted since the last scan (as a result of compaction).
-The frequency at which this occurs is configured via `-blocks-storage.bucket-store.sync-interval`.
+Store-gateways periodically scan the long-term storage to discover new or deleted blocks.
+New blocks can be uploaded by [ingesters]({{< relref "./ingester.md" >}}) or by the [compactor]({{< relref "./compactor.md" >}}).
+The compactor additionally may have deleted blocks or marked others for deletion since the last scan.
+The frequency at which this occurs is configured with the `-blocks-storage.bucket-store.sync-interval` flag.

 ## Blocks sharding and replication